saavedrajj/ripple/README.md

 You need to be running PHP 5.4+ on a web server.

-* Operating System: Linux, Unix, Windows, MacOS
+* Operating System: Linux, Unix, Windows, MacOS.
-* Web Server: Apache Web Server, LigHTTPD, IIS (with ISAPI_Rewrite installed)
+* Web Server: Apache Web Server, LigHTTPD, IIS (with ISAPI_Rewrite installed).

 ### Installation